 What kind of electricity do you have?
 Should I bring my own hair dryer?

-If you are from the United States or Canada, don't worry about the electricity.
-If you're visiting from Europe, you'll need adaptors.
-We have a hair dryer for guests.
+If you are from the United States or Canada, don’t worry about the electricity.
+If you’re visiting from Europe, you’ll need adapters.
+We have hair dryers for guests.

 How big is San Pedro?